hogeschool/basecamp/week06/inf-bc-w06-python.md

 6. Design two exercises of your own.
 They should improve understanding topics of this step.

-7. If you don't have PyCharm yet, install *PyCharm* on your working machine.
+7. If you don't have an IDE yet, install an IDE on your working machine.
 Implement and run a simple Python program of your choice.
 	- It is important to learn how to create a new Python program, how to configure interpreter and how to run the program.
 Where do you see the results?
+	- *Note*: Visual Studio Code is recommended as an IDE within this study program.
+The book **BRef-01** provides and explanation about *PyCharm*.

 8. **Extra:** Provide your solutions to the exercises of **ORef-01: Dictionaries**